INF800/swift4tensorflow/Packages/Basic/README.md

 Swift Package Manager (spm) can create two different types of packages

-- library package
+- `Library package`: Used for creating general libraries
-- executable package
+- `Executable package`: Used to run/import all libraries locally using `main.swift` file